What inspired Rage Against The Machine's Killing In The Name?

 RATM's 1992 song has continued relevance today than ever.
 But why did the band record such a ferocious song in the first place?

-Twitter has been fired up today (10 June) as the name "Rage Against The Machine" started to trend.
+On 9 June 2020, Twitter was fired up as the name "Rage Against The Machine" started to trend.
 How so?
-Rage guitarist Tom Morello has been forthright in his support of the Black Lives Matter protests that have sprung up around the world in the wake of the death of George Floyd, who died last month while being arrested by Minneapolis police.
+Rage guitarist Tom Morello has been forthright in his support of the Black Lives Matter protests that have sprung up around the world in the wake of the death of George Floyd, who died the previous month while being arrested by Minneapolis police.

 Morello's messages prompted one fan to attack him on Twitter.
 He said: "I used to be a fan until your political opinions came out.
 Music is my sanctuary and the last thing I want to hear is political BS when I'm listening to music...
 Keep running your mouth and ruining your fan base."
 (The tweet - and account - has now been removed)

 An exasperated Tom Morello replied: "Scott!
 What music of mine were you a fan of that DIDN't contain 'political BS'?
 I need to know so I can delete it from the catalog."